paulgmiller/swiperank/README.md

 ##swiperank
 https://swiperank.com
-Rank All the things!
+Rank Anything on your mobile or pc.
-Online ranking using side by comparisons and swiping.
+Build your ranking using side by comparisons and swiping (or arrow keys on pc).
+See aggregate rankings of other users.

 ##Todo
 * pick images on second part of create list.
 Carosel from bootstrap